Soul Nomad & the World Eaters: History of Prodesto

 In the backstory of the game, at the end of a long war-shattered age, one man brought all the countries in the Continent of Prodesto together under his rule: Lord Median the Conqueror.
-Though only one man, he became renowned throughout the world for his heroism.
-However, within ten years, the empire Lord Median had created collapsed with the death of his son, quickly followed by his own death.
+Though only one man, he became renowned throughout the world for his heroism, but within ten years, the empire Lord Median had created collapsed with the death of his son, quickly followed by his own death.
 With no apparent leader, the continent collapsed once more into civil war.
 Fifteen years later, Lord Median's daughter had proven herself as a true leader, and convinced the remaining countries to form peace treaties, establishing peace once more.

-This peace collapsed 50 years later, however, when the "Master of Death" Gig, arrived with three giant beings known as World Eaters under his command.
+This peace collapsed 50 years later, when the "Master of Death" Gig, arrived with three giant beings known as World Eaters under his command.
 They quickly devastated the land, annihilating entire nations in a matter of days, and it was not long before nations began abandoning their alliances and allying with the World Eaters in an attempt to save themselves.

 When things looked their darkest, Layna gathered up what remained of her forces and made a direct assault against Gig, a battle which apparently killed both of them.
 With their leader gone, the World Eaters fell silent, apparently having gone to sleep, remaining as monuments of the destruction that occurred.